jlmcgraw/networkUtilities/readme.md

 #Some small network related scripts
+	To get started:
+		#Install Carton dependency manager
+		cpanm Carton

+		#update local libraries
+		carton install

 	Look at setup.sh for how to install dependencies etc.

 ##annotate_hosts_and_networks_in_file.pl
 	Parse a text file (router config, ACL etc etc) containing host and/or wildcard mask entries